 The Four Ponds Conservation Area is located entirely in the town of Pocasset on Cape Cod.
 It’s contiguous with the Bourne Town Forest so most locals lump them together and just refer to them as Four Ponds.
 It also abuts Bourne's Monks Park conservation area and is only 1/2 mile from Sister's Woodland.
-SO it makes sense to put all three on one page.
+So it makes sense to put all three on one page.

 One of the most enjoyable trails that I’ve ever ridden on the Cape is Four Pond’s Pine Trail.
 It’s a smooth never straight singletrack snaking through the woods.
 It never goes for long without going around a tree, a rock or up or down some small hill.
-Whoever laid that trail out fully grasped the concept that the experience can often outweigh the location.
+Whoever laid that trail out fully grasped the concept that the experience should outweigh the location.
 It’s only a few miles long but you’ll be disappointed when it’s over.
 But then again, you can ride it in both directions.

 Four ponds is well marked.
 You’ll find hard to get off the track if you follow the trail markers for any of the mapped trails.
 Ah the map….
 Unfortunately it doesn’t show all of the trails.
 And it doesn’t show many of the trails in the Bourne Town Forest which is immediately north of Four Ponds.
-This Stava Map does a better job of highlighting what’s actually on the ground.

 Monk's Park located to the west of Four Ponds both north and south of Valley Bars Road is a small conservation area with about 2 miles of very enjoyable singletracks.
 You can use these trails to ride right down to Monk's Cove for a swim on a hot summer's day.
 And the trails leading out onto the two peninsulas are scenic and normally private.